gabrielseffrin/gabrielseffrin/README.md

 🎓 Studying **Internet Systems** at UTFPR
 💼 Currently working as a **Business and BI Analyst**
-💾 Experienced in **SQL, PostgreSQL, Python, Power BI, React Native, and Expo**
+💾 Experienced in **SQL, PostgreSQL, Python, React, PHP Laravel, React Native, Expo and Power BI**
 🚀 Passionate about technology, data, and mobile development

 <!---